-Let’s start with the man who needs little introduction in the world of investing – Warren Buffett.
-Born in Omaha, Nebraska, in 1930, Buffett is often fondly referred to as the “Oracle of Omaha” due to his uncanny ability to predict market movements and his unrivaled investment acumen.
-As the chairman and CEO of Berkshire Hathaway, Buffett has consistently been one of the wealthiest individuals in the world, amassing a fortune primarily through savvy investments.
+Let’s start with the man who needs little introduction in the world of asset allocation and capital compounding: Warren Buffett.
+Born in Omaha, Nebraska, in 1930, Buffett is often fondly referred to as the “Oracle of Omaha” due to his uncanny ability to parse economic moats and maintain severe architectural discipline over decades.
+As the chairman and CEO of Berkshire Hathaway, Buffett has built a monumental balance sheet, amassing a massive capital base primarily through a rigorous, systematic focus on enterprise value.
+Institutional investors routinely parse Berkshire’s annual shareholder letters as a primary source of truth for corporate governance, looking for clues on how to allocate large chunks of capital without disrupting underlying market microstructures.

 Importance of Psychology in Investing